Skip to content

 corrected Existing note corrected (factual conflict resolved)

-noop Fact already exists, no action taken
+noop Fact already known; no action taken

 4. Verify entities were extracted and graphed